 2. Give home-baked goods instead of candy

 A box of chocolates has become the default choice for sharing sweets with your sweetie.
 This year, consider baking something for them instead!
 Homemade treats take some extra effort, but at least they aren’t packaged in cellophane and mixed materials that are difficult for your Materials Recovery Facility (MRF) to recycle.
 If you and your oven aren’t on speaking terms, here’s a list of bake-free ideas.
 Not only will your valentine appreciate the personal touch, you can feel better knowing you’re reducing waste.
-If you do go the traditional route, look for treats wrapped in recyclable materials, like aluminum or cardboard.
+If you do go the traditional route, look for treats wrapped in easily recyclable materials, like aluminum or cardboard.

 3. Find alternatives to fresh-cut flowers